 The direction bit (abbreviated as d in the figure above) shall specify the direction of data transfer for the buffer described by data_descriptor.
 If the direction bit is zero, the target shall use Serial Bus read transactions to fetch data from the buffer (the flow direction is from the initiator to the target).
-Otherwise, when the direction bit is one, the target shall use Serial Bus write transactions to store data in the buffer (the flow direction is from the target to the initiator).
+Otherwise, when the direction bit is one, the target shall use Serial Bus write transactions to store data in the buffer (the flow direction).